larry-athey/boilermaker/Diagrams/Firefly-PCB/README.md

 This board supports both, type-k thermocouple or DS18B20 temperature sensors.
 As of this time, my 3D models for the case don't support this PCB because I don't have any on-hand.
 As soon as I have some, I will update the case models to support this PCB as well.

 _**NOTE:** You will need to make one minor modification to my source code to work correctly with this PCB.
 My original code has the FAN_OUT constant pointing to GPIO 16, this PCB has it on GPIO 2.
-No idea what the reason was for the switch._
+I have no idea what the reason was for the switch._